Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Introduction

-The distribution of the dynamical response is constrained by sum rules, which relate integrals of dynamic response functions - moments of spectral weight - to static quantities.
+We theoretically determine the momentum and energy resolved nonequilibrium response of a half-filled Hubbard ladder (a system of two coupled 1D Hubbard chains) due to simulated pumps.
+A key aspect of our work is an investigation of how this response is constrained by sum rules.
+Sum rules} relate integrals of dynamic response functions - moments of spectral weight - to static quantities.
 A well known case occurs in many-body spin systems, for which the integrated spin response over all energies and momenta can be related to the (constant) magnitude of the local moment.
-Analytical methods can be verified by checking that their integrated dynamics saturate this spin sum rule \cite{caux2005computation}.
+Analytical methods can be verified by checking that their integrated dynamics saturate this spin sum rule~\cite{caux2005computation}.
 Moreover, as the total spin spectral weight is conserved, if the spin response is reduced in one region of energy-momentum space by tuning, then there is a concomitant increase in spin response elsewhere.
 For example, in gapped spin systems with hard core excitations, increasing temperature leads to suppression of interband spectral weight, and the emergence of a low energy intraband response due to scattering from a thermal population of spin excitations~\cite{james2008finite,goetze2010low,tennant2012anomalous}.

 When there is coupling between spin and other degrees of freedom such as charge, the magnitude of the local moment may not be conserved.
 In these cases the spin sum rule will be static in equilibrium but can be time-dependent for nonequilibrium systems.
 This allows for the possibility of pumping spectral weight not just to a different region within the spin response channel, but to a different response channel altogether, creating a fundamentally different correlated state.